rsanheim/rsanheim.github.com/_posts/2012-08-19-six-months-at-github.markdown

 ## Culture of Shipping

 One thing that particularly strikes me about GitHub is our culture of shipping.
-Even when it comes to larger architectural concerns, or blog posts, or design ideas, shipping beats words or ideas everytime.
-What do I mean by shipping?
+Even when it comes to things that many may not think of as easily "shipable", like architecture, process change or redesigns.
+For example:

-* creating a pull request with a spike demonstrating a small piece of an architectural change
+* creating a pull request with a spike demonstrating a small (but critical) piece of an architectural change
-* writing a rough draft of a proposed blog post
+* drafting a post in our internal Ideas app, with diagrams and examples, showing our we may shift our process
-* sketching a design on paper and uploading a picture of that design to a relevant issue or pull request
+* sketching a redesign idea on paper and uploading a picture to a relevant issue or pull request

-So while it can be valuable to have conversations about things like architecture, our messaging, or design, we usually value concrete action, even if it just fuel to move the conversation forward.
-Often in software development bikeshedding can lead to endless philosophical debates and useless arguments driven by ego instead of practical value.
-Focusing on actions that lead to shippning cuts through that crap and pushes things forward.
+So while it can be valuable to have conversations about things like architecture, process, or design, it is more valuable to take concrete action, even as fuel to move the conversation forward.
+Often in software development bikeshedding can lead to endless philosophical debates and arguments driven by ego instead of practical value.
+Focusing on actions and shipping cuts through the crap and keeps things progressing forward.

 ## Anarchist Structure